 In Wales national planning policy on green belts is set out in Planning Policy Wales (PPW).

 PPW advises LPAs to consider establishing green belts and making local designations, such as green wedges.
-Both green belts and green wedges must be ‘soundly based’ on and should only be employed where there is a demonstrable need to protect the urban form and alternative policy mechanisms,
+Both green belts and green wedges must be ‘soundly based’ on and should only be employed where there is a demonstrable need to protect the urban form and alternative policy mechanisms, such as settlement boundaries, would not be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.